-We are not all born with gifts to analyse the stock market.
+We are not all born with gifts to analyze the stock market.
 There is no magical power to become the next Warren Buffet.
-He is just a one of a kind.
-We do have an opportunity to create wealth for each and everyone of us.
-It is often a subject of disagreement with people.
+He is just one of a kind.
+We do have an opportunity to create wealth for each and every one of us.
+It is often a subject of a disagreement with people.
 There are people that hate investments and there are those that love them.
 For me, I love them, and I try to keep things simple by using the KISS( Keep It Simple Stupid) Method to create a lazy portfolio.

 The KISS Method

 You all may be wondering what I am talking about.
 There is so much information out there that people can get a bit of information overload.
 They will have analysis paralysis.

 The information is so much they will do actually nothing, which means with our great intentions of investing we will fail to take that first step to invest.

 I have devised a plan to help make things simple.
 Actually, I did not devise this plan at all.
 Jim Collins who wrote the book “The Simple Path to Wealth” came up with a great simple plan to achieve great wealth.

 Let's start off with the beginning of what we should do.
 First of all, you should open up some sort of brokerage account.
 If you are in the States, open up a Roth IRA or IRA.
 If you are abroad and you are an American, open up a taxable account.
 For Non-Americans, just open up an account in your country.

 You can do this with various different places.
 I prefer Vanguard.
 They are a company owned by the people that invest their money there.
 The great John Bogle created the company to help average people save money on fees, and create wealth through Index funds.
 It is an American Brokerage Account just like Schwab, Fidelity, or Robo advisors like M1 Finance, Betterment or Robinhood.

 Choosing your investments can be quite hard.
 I think of “What do I want to invest in?”
 Great question.
 That is why we will keep it easy.